 Domain Name & Ownership Of Content:- The .com version provides a subdomain for your blog for free whereas the .org version requires you to buy a domain name for your blog.
 Additionally, the content on a .com blog is not owned by the user but the content on the latter is fully owned by the user.

 Scope Of Customization:- The source code of the .com version cannot be modified while the source code of the .org version can be modified, thereby giving immense scope for customization for a blog built on the latter.
-Moreover, there exist a wide range of WordPress Plugins (15000+) available for the .org version and there are only 15-20 plugins available for use for the blogs on the .com version. (and that too only for premium members).
+Moreover, there exists a wide range of WordPress Plugins (15000+) available for the .org version and there are only 15-20 plugins available for use for the blogs on the .com version.

 Design Choices:- There is a large variety of themes (ie 1500 +) available for the .org version while there are only a few themes (200 to be exact) available for the .com version.
 Therefore, bloggers on the former version enjoy more design choices.